 The Warm-Up Period can be excluded from the Clock Display if required.

 In the Warm-Up Period dialog box untick the “Include in Displayed Clock Time” checkbox.
 The clock will run until the end of the Warm-Up Period and then reset to the start time of the clock.

-Sometimes you do not need a warm up period.
-An examples of such a situation would be when you are simulating a shop that starts and ends the day empty.
+Sometimes you do not need a warm up time.
+An example of such a situation would be when you are simulating a shop that starts and ends the day empty.
 A warm up time would be required when simulating a week in a factory, when the factory starts on Monday morning in the exact same state as it finished on Friday evening.

-You can sometime reduce the length of warm-up time required by “priming” your simulation with some Work Items in Queues around the simulation.
+You can sometimes reduce the length of warm up time required by “priming” your simulation with some Work Items in Queues around the simulation.
 See Queues, initial contents.